Infosys probe finds no evidence of misconduct after whistleblower complaint

-BENGALURU (Reuters) - India’s second-biggest IT company, Infosys Ltd , said it found no evidence of financial misconduct by its executives following a investigation into whistleblower complaints.
+BENGALURU (Reuters) - India’s second-biggest IT company, Infosys Ltd, said it found no evidence of financial misconduct by its executives following a investigation into whistleblower complaints.

 Bengaluru-headquartered Infosys, which earlier on Friday raised its revenue forecasts due to upbeat demand from Western clients, said an audit committee report exonerated Chief Executive Officer Salil Parekh and Chief Financial Officer Nilanjan Roy of all allegations, including accusations that the duo prevented employees from presenting data on large deals.